rajeshvkothari/oom/Internal/Int_Honolulu.md

     - Create oran setup(optional):

-	  Create oran setup when need to deploy oran models otherwise no need to set up them for sdwan and firewall model.
+	  Create oran setup when need to deploy oran models otherwise no need to set up them for sdwan and firewall models.

-	  GIN can deploy the tosca model using two ways.
+	  GIN can deploy the tosca models using two ways.

-      - Build-in(puccini) workflow:
+      - Built-in(puccini) workflow:

-		To create oran setup for Build-in(puccini) workflow use the README.md as follows:
+		To create oran setup for built-in(puccini) workflow use the GIN_README as follows:

 		```sh
 		https://github.com/rajeshvkothari3003/oom/blob/master/GIN_README_2508.md#ORAN-Servers